bwalshe/http-rate-limiter/README.md

 are being blocked from accessing your service, you will be really glad of having nice clear indicators that allow you to either identify or rule out this particular component being the cause of the problem.

+### Dealing with time
+One thing you might notice is that the algorithm object requires the time to be pass to it in when it is called.
+It's full signature is `Callable[[bytes, datetime], bool]`, I could have made the interface simpler and instead made it `Callable[[bytes], bool]` and had the object figure out the current time itself when it was called.

+The reason that the time is passed as a parameter is to make testing easier.
+Without it, tests would have to run in real time in order to trigger the correct response and this is difficult to set up and manage.
+It could also mean that the tests take much longer to run as you would have to wait a few seconds for the correct amount of time to pass, and tests usually run in fractions of a second.